2018–19 Håndboldligaen

-The 2018–19 Håndboldligaen, is the 83rd season of the Håndboldligaen, Denmark's premier Handball league.
+The 2018–19 Håndboldligaen was the 83rd season of the Håndboldligaen, Denmark's premier Handball league.
 Lemvig-Thyborøn Håndbold and TMS Ringsted were the promoted teams from the 1st Division.

-Aalborg Håndbold won the title after beating GOG Håndbold in the final 2-1 in matches.
+Aalborg Håndbold won the title after beating GOG Håndbold in the final 2–1 in matches.
 TMS Ringsted was relegated after finishing last in the regular season.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2018–19 season: